cecat/CeC-HA-Addons/yamcam3/README.md

 This add-on is a work in progress and has only been tested on an x86 processor.
-I do **NOT** recommend using this add-on if you have a tiny system (e.g., a RPi4), especially if you are already running a resource-hungry add-on like Frigate, as this addon is also resource-intensive and HASS behaves unpredictably (but badly) when it is trying to run on an overloaded system.
+I do **NOT** recommend using this add-on if you have a tiny system (e.g., a RPi4), especially if you are already running a resource-hungry add-on like Frigate, as this addon is also resource-intensive and HASS behaves unpredictably (and badly) when it is trying to run on an overloaded system.

 Please report any issues